 Is it for you?

 The climbing will be tailored towards your ability and strength as much as possible.
-Ice climbing can be a strenuous activity even though our coaching will emphasize development of technique to reduce the need for brute strength.
+Ice climbing can be a strenuous activity even though our coaching will emphasize the development of technique to reduce the need for brute strength.
 A high level of fitness will contribute to enjoyment and achievement.
 ‘Waterton Ice’ is suitable for climbers with previous ice-climbing experience.